mike6838/phase_0_unit_1/week-2/1-Chrome-Dev-Tools/my_reflection.md

 Looking at a site using wordpress was interesting.
 Everything seems to be in a separate div, which makes sense if every separate post used a different div.
 The biggest difference, with respect to code between my site and a wordpress site is the number of divs used.

 Chrome Web Tools is amazing.
 I really dislike CSS because of how finicky it is but Chrome Web Tools really helps with manipulating style sheets in real time.
 I think it was more difficult to work with Code School’s interface than with DevTools.
 There was many times where I would do what the exercised asked of me and it didn’t pick up until I did it many times over.
+It would really be great to have a dual monitor set up while using DevTools.

 I did not have any “aha” moments, but I had many, "whoa, this is really cool" moments.
 It’s unfortunate that I’ve got to use Google’s Chrome browser to take advantage of this incredible resource.